kasper-piskorski/docs/pages/documentation/7-examples/examples.md

 ### [SQL Migration](./SQL-migration.html)

 A common use-case is to migrate existing SQL data to a MindmapsDB graph.
 Please see the [SQL migration example](../examples/SQL-migration.html) for an example of how to use the migrator.
+We also cover SQL migration in a [blog post](https://blog.mindmaps.io/populating-mindmapsdb-with-the-world-5b2445aee60c#).

 ### [OWL Migration](./OWL-migration.html)